 the cheek teeth occlusion.
 Try to appreciate the limited working space available

-in the guinea pigs mouth and the limits of visualization of the working area.
+in the guinea pigs mouth, and the limits of visualization in the working area.

 For additional information; go to equipment improves oral exam